ecosensors/Paperless-Raspberry-Pi5/README.md

 mount -l | grep volume1
 ls -la /var/lib/docker/volumes/paperless_export/_data
 ```
-all my exports are listed, but `cd ~/paperless-ngx && ls -la export` are not listed and in my point of view, it should.
+all my exports are listed, but the comman `cd ~/paperless-ngx && ls -la export` does not show any remote foldders/files.
+In my point of view, it should.
 I do not understand why, at the moment.

 ### Backup